MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/supplies
 ```

+Returns all supplies or the ones that fit the query parameters.

+- required role: admin
 - body: n/a
 - query params: "name" and "in_stock".
-The endpoint will search for supplies with the given name where in_stock is equal or lower than the given value.
+The endpoint will search for supplies with the given name where in_stock is equal to or lower than the given value.
 - example:

+Fetches the supply that has the name "pry bar" with 20 of it being in stock.

 ```
 /api/supplies?name=pry%20bar&in_stock=20